quantumlib/Cirq/docs/dev/modules.md

 Note that typically there is only a single top level package, `cirq_example` - but there might be exceptions.

-Additionally, there is a metapackage "cirq" that's a completely different beast and just depends on the modules.
+Additionally, there is a metapackage named `cirq` that's a completely different beast and just depends on the modules.
 This enables `pip install cirq` to have all the included modules to be installed for our users.

 All modules should depend on `cirq-core`, which is the central, core library for Cirq.